relativitydev/relativity-trace-documentation/docs/administrator_guide/fields.md

 23. **Trace Is Duplicate** - Boolean (yes/no) field indicating if the document is a Duplicate (another of its kind already exists in Relativity) or Original (Document is the first of its kind in Relativity).

 24. **Trace Original Document Control Number** - Fixed Length Text field containing the Control Number of the Original Document.
-For duplicate documents this value will contain the Control Number of it's Original document.
-Original documents will have a Trace Original Document Control Number that is equal to its own Control Number.
-Note that this can be the Control Number of a document that has already been removed by Data Disposal.
+For duplicate documents this value will contain the `Control Number` of it's Original document.
+Original documents will have a `Trace Original Document Control Number` that is equal to its own `Control Number`.
+Note that this can be the `Control Number` of a document that has already been removed by Data Disposal.

 ## Appendix B: Trace Document Extraction Fields